Azure-Samples/Microchip-PIC-IoT-Wx/Dev_Tools_Install.md

 5. Install [Python](https://www.python.org)

-6. Install [pyazureutils](https://pypi.org/project/pyazureutils/) (a Microchip utility for interacting with Microsoft Azure web services via the Azure CLI)
+6. Install [pyazureutils](https://pypi.org/project/pyazureutils/) (a Microchip utility for interacting with Microsoft Azure web services via the Azure CLI) by executing the following steps:

    - Launch a `Command Prompt` or `PowerShell` window (e.g. for Windows: click on `Start` > type `PowerShell` in the Search field > `Open`)
-   - Execute the following command
+   - Execute the following command line

         ```shell
         pip install pyazureutils
         ```

-7. Search for the location of the `pyazureutils.exe` program and add the absolute path to the Windows `PATH` environment variable
+   - Search for the location of the `pyazureutils.exe` program and add the absolute path to the Windows `PATH` environment variable